Web-n-Composite/crypto-hacks-list/README.md

-<p>Before the failed takeover by&nbsp;MintPalAlex Kennedy, they experienced another break-in.&nbsp;The hacker found a weak spot in the withdrawal system on the exchange and managed to authorize the withdrawal from the wallet&nbsp;Vericoin.&nbsp;<a href="https://www.ledger.com/remembering-the-mintpal-hack/"><u>Bitcoin and Litecoin wallet</u></a>&nbsp;sites&nbsp; were also attacked&nbsp;&nbsp;, but nothing was stolen.&nbsp;The hack resulted in the loss of&nbsp;30%everyone&nbsp;Vericoin, which led&nbsp;&nbsp;<a href="https://www.coindesk.com/bitcoin-protected-vericoin-stolen-mintpal-wallet-breach"><u>the Vericoin development team to decide to hard fork</u></a>&nbsp;&nbsp;in order to mitigate the damage.</p>
+Before the failed takeover of MintPal by Alex Kennedy, they experienced another break-in.
+The hacker found a weak spot in the withdrawal system on the exchange and managed to authorize the withdrawal from the [wallet Vericoin](https://www.ledger.com/remembering-the-mintpal-hack/).
+Bitcoin and Litecoin wallet sites were also attacked, but nothing was stolen.
+The hack resulted in the loss of 30% of everyone's Vericoin, [which led](https://www.coindesk.com/bitcoin-protected-vericoin-stolen-mintpal-wallet-breach) the Vericoin development team to decide to hard fork in order to mitigate the damage.